 Related: If the simple design for this watch is not your style and you’d prefer something a bit more modern, consider purchasing this Suunto Core Outdoor Sports Watch instead.
 For the same price, you’ll get a watch with all the cool buttons and futuristic display.

 Weight: 8 ounces

 Specific features: Multi-Band 6 atomic timekeeping, tough solar, shock resistant, triple sensor

 Best use: Sports and fitness, outdoor survival, camping, hiking

 Here’s another timepiece from Casio that the key functions and features you’ll need in order to deal with emergency situations or while simply out in the wild.

 Of course, the triple sensor that can work as altimeter / barometer, thermometer and compass are must-have features for any outdoorsman.
-The G-Shock Rangeman Master Of G Series Stylish Watch is also solar powered which means you can wear it and forget about running out of batteries or replacing them.
+The Casio G-Shock Rangeman Master Of G Series Watch is also solar powered which means you can wear it and forget about running out of batteries or replacing them.